Trio of storms threatens nearly every weather hazard, including ‘life-threatening’ debris flows in LA fire burn areas

 The next storm will form in the central US while its predecessor is still bringing snow and ice to the East and rain to the South.
 Snow, ice and rain are expected in the Plains overnight Tuesday into Wednesday morning.
 This wintry mess will quickly expand Wednesday to encompass much of the Midwest and parts of the Northeast by the evening.

-The bulk of the storm will be on the East Coast by Thursday morning with snow and ice buffeting the Northeast and rain falling farther south.
-Some parts of the East will only have a few hours elapse between when the first storm ends and the second begins.
+The bulk of the storm will be on the East Coast by Thursday morning with snow and ice blanketing the Northeast and rain falling farther south.
+Some parts of the East will only have a few hours between when the first storm ends and the second begins.

 Snow totals from this storm will be highest in the Plains and Midwest.
 They could approach double digits in Kansas City, Missouri, on Wednesday – close to double what the city typically gets in all of February.